SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 This is a special internal system used to replace human to sign CSRs against internal caucases.
 It's used to sign certificates for Kedifa (``automatic-internal-kedifa-caucase-csr``) and Backend Client (``automatic-internal-backend-client-caucase-csr``).

 As cluster is composed on many instances, which are landing on separate partitions, some way is needed to bootstrap trust between the partitions.
-One way would be to use human, which would visit instantiated instance on a partition (eg. by sshing into it), but this is impractical and quite often impossible.
+One way would be to use human, but this is impractical and quite often impossible.
 So an automatic way to boostrap trust is done.
+Of course, it can be disabled by setting one of the above switches to false.

 Having in mind such structure: